ifratmitul/ifratmitul/readme.md

 ### Hi there, I'm Ifrat 👋

-## I'm a recent Computer Science Graduate from North South University.
+## A recent Computer Science Graduate from North South University.

 - 🔭 Currently working on to become a full stack developer
 - 🌱 Learning Angular & Sass